libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius is in a state of constant iterative development.
 If you like the version you are using, keep a backup or make a fork.
 Expect Bugs.

+**I want to share an update on Aetherius and some personal circumstances that have impacted my ability to contribute as fully as I would like to my project.
+Recently, I've encountered significant health challenges within my family—my father has been diagnosed with a benign form of cancer, leading to an early retirement due to stress, and my mother is grappling with a brain malformation that might necessitate surgical intervention.
+These challenges have required me to assume additional responsibilities at home, consequently limiting the time I can dedicate to Aetherius.
+Aetherius is a project born from my deep passion for creating a truly effective, locally operated AI assistant designed to significantly improve people's lives.
+Despite the current pause, my commitment to this vision remains unshaken.
+However, the realities of my situation have made it difficult to devote the necessary time and mental energy to continue development at the pace I had envisioned.
+The support and feedback from the community have been incredibly motivating, and I am deeply grateful for every message of encouragement and every expression of interest in Aetherius.
+Your engagement serves as a constant reminder of the impact my work can have and fuels my determination to return to it with the focus and dedication it deserves.
+For the immediate future, my contributions to Aetherius will be more limited than I would prefer.
+While I may not be able to keep pace with the latest developments in AI research or respond as quickly as before, please know that Aetherius remains a top priority for me.
+I am committed to resuming work on my project as soon as my circumstances allow, and I am excited about the possibilities that lie ahead for us.
+Thank you for your understanding, patience, and continued support.
+The journey of Aetherius is far from over, and I eagerly anticipate the day when I can actively pursue our shared goals once again.
+With much love,
+libraryofcelsus**

 ------
 **Recent Changes**